 Despite the adorable name, Bunny Man is anything but.
-A dude from Virginia, Bunny Man dresses up as a rabbit and kills people with an ax.
-There’s also an entire bridge named after him.
+A dude from Virginia, Bunny Man, dresses up as a rabbit and kills people with an ax.
+There’s also an entire bridge named after the axe murderer (Bunny Man Bridge).
 Around Halloween time, this guy is said to go around skinning innocent rabbits and hanging the bodies on Bunny Man bridge.
 Feel free to see for yourself this October.

 Vintage video gamers have been talking about this strange arcade game since the early 1980s.
 Called Polybius, this game supposedly has strange, and sometimes lethal, effects on its players.
 It can prompt feelings of amnesia, disorientation, and even suicide.
 Moreover, men would occasionally visit arcades to gather data from the game before vanishing.
 Was this game some type of awful CIA experiment?
 Sadly, since arcades are a thing of the past, we’ll never know.

 This creepy urban legend tells the story of a serial killer with a hook for a hand.
 This slasher would attack couples in parked cars in remote areas.
 One time, a couple heard a scraping sound on their car door and drove off in fear.
 When they were a safe distance away, they got out to inspect the car and found the serial killer’s hook lodged in the door.

 12. The Spider Bite

 If you hate spiders, KEEP SCROLLING.
 This one will surely keep you up at night.
 As the story goes, a woman traveling in some foreign land returns home with a big pimple on her face.
 Despite her many attempts to alleviate the zit, it turns into a huge boil.
 One night, the boil pops and hundreds of baby spiders emerge from the woman’s flesh.